A Magnified View of Circumnuclear Star Formation and Feedback around an Active Galactic Nucleus at z = 2.6

 Ivison, R. J.

-We present Atacama Large Millimeter/submillimeter Array observations of a radio-loud and millimeter-bright galaxy at z=2.6.
-Gravitational lensing by a foreground galaxy at z~0.2 provides access to physical scales of approximately 360 pc, and we resolve a 2.5 kpc-radius ring of star-forming molecular gas, traced by atomic carbon CI(1-0) and carbon monoxide CO(4-3).
-We also detect emission from the cyanide radical, CN(4-3).
-With a velocity width of 680 km/s, this traces dense molecular gas travelling at velocities nearly a factor of two larger than the rotation speed of the molecular ring.
-While this could indicate the presence of a dynamical and photochemical interaction between the active galactic nucleus and molecular interstellar medium on scales of a few 100 pc, on-going feedback is unlikely to have a significant impact on the assembly of stellar mass in the molecular ring, given the ~10s Myr depletion timescale due to star formation.
+We present Atacama Large Millimeter/submillimeter Array observations of an intrinsically radio-bright (L 1.4 GHz = (1.7 ± 0.1) ×10 25 W Hz -1) and infrared luminous (L IR ≈ 10 13 L o) galaxy at z = 2.6.
+The infrared-to-radio luminosity ratio, q = 1.8, indicates the presence of a radio-loud active galactic nucleus (AGN).
+Gravitational lensing by two foreground galaxies at z ≈ 0.2 provides access to physical scales of approximately 360 pc, and we resolve a 2.5 kpc radius ring of star-forming molecular gas, traced by atomic carbon C i (1 → 0) and carbon monoxide CO (J = 4 → 3).
+We also detect emission from the cyanide radical, CN (N = 4 → 3).
+With a velocity width of 680 km s -1, this traces dense molecular gas traveling at velocities nearly a factor of two larger than the rotation speed of the molecular ring.
+While this could indicate the presence of a dynamical and photochemical interaction between the AGN and molecular interstellar medium on scales of a few 100 pc, ongoing feedback is unlikely to have a significant impact on the assembly of stellar mass in the molecular ring, given the ∼10 s Myr depletion timescale due to star formation.

 MetadataShow full item record

 Showing items related by title, author, creator and subject.